lizhang20/dotfiles/README.md

-# Management of My Dotfiles
+# Management of my dotfiles

 ## Quick start

 This repository is powered by [dotbot](https://github.com/anishathalye/dotbot).

-After cloning this repo, run `install` to set up the development environment automatically according to config file `install.conf.yaml`.
-Running multiple times of `install` will not cause side effects.
+After cloning this repo, running `install` will automatically deploy the dotfiles according to the config file `install.conf.yaml`.
+Running `install` multiple cause no side effects.

-To clone all submodules in this repo, use `git clone --recursive https://github.com/piaoliangkb/dotfiles.git ~/.dotfiles`.
+To clone all submodules in this repo (now mainly for vim plugins), using `git clone --recursive https://github.com/piaoliangkb/dotfiles.git ~/.dotfiles`.

-Or you can use `git submodule init; git submodule update` in your exist folder to clone submodules repos.
-[Corresponding questions see here](https://stackoverflow.com/questions/43686630/gitsubmodules-are-not-being-pulled-when-cloning-project)
+Or you can use `git submodule init; git submodule update` in your existing cloned folder to initialize and update submodules.

-## Current dotfiles in this repo
+## Dotfiles description

 - bash: `.bashrc`